Last updated on [16 November 2022]

 (c) Where We use providers based in the US, We may transfer data to them if our contracts with those providers incorporate the European Commission's Standard Contractual Clauses for the transfer of Personal Data from the European Union to processors established in third countries (controller-to-processor transfers), as set out in the Annex to Commission Decision 2010/87/EU, see European Commission: Standard Contractual Clauses.

-6.4 Please Contact Us if you want further information on the specific mechanism used by Us when transferring your personal data out of the EEA.
+6.5 Please Contact Us if you want further information on the specific mechanism used by Us when transferring your personal data out of the UK or the EEA.

 7. DATA SECURITY